albertllousas/point-of-sale-kata-definition/readme.md

 - When a scanned product is not present, a message 'invalid product' is displayed.
 - Each time a product is scanned successfully, it will be added to the current digital shopping cart, keeping track of all the items for this sale.
 - If a product was added by mistake, we can remove it from the current cart by product-id, the price will be displayed in negative.
-- In any moment we can't cancel the current sale, clearing out the cart.
+- In any moment, we can cancel the current sale, clearing out the cart.
 - When the sale is finished, the point of sales will check out, calculating the total price and displaying it.

 ## Rules